Energy-momentum tensor form factors and spin density distribution in the nucleon calculated in a quantized Skyrme model with vector mesons: Energy-momentum tensor and form factors

 If the EMT is symmetric as in the Belinfante-improved form, the normalization of the Poincar\'e generators imposes $J(0)=1/2$ for a spin-$1/2$ target.
 It should be noted that $D(t)$ encodes the internal mechanical properties of the target, representing the pressure and shear-force distributions~\cite{Polyakov:2018zvc}.

 For the non-symmetric EMT as in the canonical form, in contrast, another form factor, $\calG(t)$, appears from the anti-symmetric part, $T^{[\mu\nu]}$.
-The combination relevant to the OAM density, i.e., $x^iT^{0j}-x^jT^{0i}$, depends on contributions from both the symmetric and anti-symmetric parts, leading to the OAM charge given by $J(0)+\tfrac{1}{2}\calG(0)$.
-We note that $J(t)+\frac{1}{2}\calG(t)$ is not necessarily interpreted as the OAM form factor, for $\calG(t)$ is not a simple function of $S^{0\mu\nu}(x)$ as seen in Eq.~\eqref{eq:emt_ff_decomp_antisym}.
-As closely discussed later, in this case of non-symmetric EMT, neither $J(0)+\frac{1}{2}\mathcal{G}(0)$ nor $J(0)$ is not the total angular momentum.
+It should be noted that $J(0)$ is no longer interpreted as the total angular momentum.
+The OAM density, i.e., $x^iT^{0j}-x^jT^{0i}$, depends on both the symmetric and anti-symmetric parts of the EMT\@.
+Although it is known that the OAM charge is given by $J(0)+\tfrac{1}{2}\calG(0)$, we note that $J(t)+\frac{1}{2}\calG(t)$ is not necessarily interpreted as the OAM form factor, for $\calG(t)$ is not a simple function of $S^{0\mu\nu}(x)$ as seen in Eq.~\eqref{eq:emt_ff_decomp_antisym}.
 To recover the total angular momentum, $1/2$, the spin-current contribution should be estimated separately.